steveruu/steveruu.ga/README.md

-# odHostingTest
+# steveruu.ga
-test of github pages hosting on custom domains
+github pages hosting on custom domains test
+* with support for IPv6
+* and with SSL certificate issued and managed by Cloudflare